yetulaxman/containers-workflows/_hands-on/day2/using_existing_singularity_images.md

     new line characters.
 From the computer's point of view the whole singularity_wrapper command is just a single line.

     💬 This way of splitting the command can improve readability and make it easier to edit parameters, but one has to be careful with the notation, or some of the command may be omitted.
-Make sure "\" precedes the newline directly.
+Make sure "&bsol;" precedes the newline directly.
 If there is a e.g. a space between the "&bsol;" and the newline, the space gets escaped, not the newline, and the line gets cut.

 4. Submit the job to the queue with: